Google and Microsoft To Crackdown On Piracy Sites In Search Results

 Those places are FULL of copyrighted information and nobody bats an eye.

-Sites with working takedown aren't "infringing" (Score:2)
+Sites with working takedown aren't "infringing" (Score:3)

 If they REALLY went after copyright infringing websites they'd take down [the major social media sites]